Featured

 Return to Top Page

-The Cook’s Tale @The Ambrette – Canterbury
+The Cook’s Tale – Canterbury

 My first visit to The Cooks Tale (aka The Ambrette) in Canterbury was an absolute delight.
 Not only were the rather delicious cocktails half price (part of their Thirsty Thursday deal), but the food and service was really good.
 I’ve eaten at the now closed Margate Ambrette several time so I knew to expect some really good, innovative Anglo-Indian dishes.
 The food was even better than I remembered.
 I had the Dosai as a main course and it was fantastic.
 I regret not being able to finish the huge portion as every mouthful was a treat.